Sulayman ibn Abi Ja'far: Life

 Sulayman was a son of the Abbasid caliph al-Mansur (r.
-754–775) (whose nickname was 'Abu Ja'far') and one of his wives, Fatima bint Muhammad al-Talhi, granddaughter of Isa ibn Talha al-Taymi, who was the son of a leading companion of the Islamic prophet Muhammad, Talha ibn Ubaydallah.
+754–775) (whose nickname was 'Abu Ja'far') and one of his wives, Fatimah bint Muhammad al-Taymi, granddaughter of Isa ibn Talha al-Taymi, who was the son of a leading companion of the Islamic prophet Muhammad, Talha ibn Ubaydallah.
 Sulayman's daughter Abbasa was a wife of Caliph Harun al-Rashid (r.
 786–809), the son of Sulayman's brother, Caliph al-Mahdi (r.
 775–785).
 Under al-Mahdi's other son and immediate successor, Caliph al-Hadi (r.
 785–786), Sulayman led the Hajj pilgrimage to Mecca.
 During al-Rashid's reign, Sulayman led the Hajj in 793, and served as the caliph's governor in Basra, al-Jazira and Syria.

 Sulayman was entrusted by al-Rashid's son and successor al-Amin to secure the oaths of allegiance to his caliphate from holdouts among the elite.
-Al-Amin, who was also related to Sulayman through his mother, reappointed Sulayman to govern Syria around 809–810 in response to unrest in Damascus emanating from the theft of a prized crystal pitcher from the Umayyad Mosque by the incumbent governor, Sulayman's cousin al-Mansur ibn al-Mahdi.
+Al-Amin, who was also related to Sulayman through his mother, reappointed Sulayman to govern Syria around 809–810 in response to unrest in Damascus emanating from the theft of a prized crystal pitcher from the Umayyad Mosque by the incumbent governor, Sulayman's nephew Mansur ibn al-Mahdi.
 The outrage of the Damascenes prompted them to refuse prayer under Abbasid leadership.
 As governor of Syria, Sulayman was "a pillar of the 'Abbasid regime", according to the historian Wilferd Madelung.

 During the Fourth Fitna, the civil war which broke out in 811 over the succession dispute between al-Amin and his brother al-Ma'mun, tribes and local magnates in many regions and cities in Syria expelled representatives of the Abbasids.
 In Damascus, remnants of the Umayyad dynasty, which was toppled from the caliphate by the Abbasids in 750, and their sympathizers, led by Abu al-Umaytir al-Sufyani, attacked Sulayman's in his residence, the palace of al-Hajjaj ibn Yusuf.
 In the run up to the revolt, Sulayman had imprisoned an Abbasid loyalist, the prominent Qaysi chief Ibn Bayhas al-Kilabi, in the same palace.
 Ibn Bayhas was an opponent of the Umayyads' mostly Yamani backers, rivals of the Qays.
 Sulayman freed Ibn Bayhas during the Umayyads' attack and Ibn Bayhas helped him escape.
 The Qaysi chief escorted him through the Hauran to Thaniyyat al-Uqab.
 From there, Sulayman made his way to Kufa in Iraq.
 During their escape from Syria, the Abbasid troops were attacked and pillaged by the Damascene mobs.

 Upon his return to Iraq, Sulayman remained among the leading partisans of al-Amin, staying with him and his loyalist troops from the al-abna faction as they barricaded in Baghdad's City of Peace as al-Ma'mun's general, Tahir ibn al-Husayn, closed in on him.
 According to a narrative cited in the history of al-Tabari (d.
 937), Sulayman was among those approached by Tahir to persuade al-Amin to surrender to al-Ma'mun.